Step 4. Specify Restore Settings

-- Select the necessary IAM role from the list.
+To specify an IAM role, select the IAM role option and choose the necessary IAM role from the list.

-Note that Veeam Backup for AWS does not store one-time access keys in the configuration database.
+Veeam Backup for AWS does not store one-time access keys in the configuration database.

 [This option applies only if you restore EC2 instances from image-level backups and have selected the IAM role option]

 By default, Veeam Backup for AWS launches worker instances used to perform restore operations in the backup account.
 However, you can instruct Veeam Backup for AWS to launch worker instances in a production account — that is, an account to which the EC2 instances will be restored.
 To do that, set the Deploy workers in production account toggle to On, and specify an IAM role that will be attached to the worker instances and used by Veeam Backup for AWS to communicate with these instances.
 The specified IAM role must belong to the same account to which the IAM role specified to perform the restore operation belongs, and must be assigned permissions listed in section Worker IAM Role Permissions.